 \subsubsection{Conditionally Heteroscedastic Measurement Errors}

 We now consider the case when the variances of the measurement errors depend on the associated unknown values of $\bX$ through unknown relationships.

-Interpreting the conditioning variables $\bX$ broadly as predictors, one can loosely connect our problem of modeling conditionally heteroscedastic $\bU$ to the problem of covariance regression (Hoff and Niu, 2012; Fox and Dunson, 2013, etc.), where the covariance of the multivariate regression errors are allowed to vary flexibly with precisely measured and possibly multivariate predictors.
-In covariance regression problems, the dimension of the regression errors is typically unrelated to the dimension of the predictors.
-In multivariate deconvolution problems, in contrast, the dimension of each $\bU_{ij}$ is exactly the same as the dimension of $\bX_{i}$, the $\ell\th$ component $U_{ij\ell}$ being the measurement error associated exclusively with $X_{i\ell}$.
-This implies that although different components of the measurement error vectors $\bU_{ij}$ may be correlated, the dependence of $U_{ij\ell}$ on $\bX_{i}$ can be explained mostly through $X_{i\ell}$.
-Figure \ref{fig: mvt EATS data results VFn}, for instance, suggests very strong conditional heteroscedasticity patterns and it is plausible to assume the conditional variability in $U_{ij\ell}$ to be explained mostly through $X_{i\ell}$ only.
+Interpreting the conditioning variables $\bX$ broadly as predictors, one can loosely connect our problem of modeling conditionally heteroscedastic $\bU$ to the problem of covariance regression (Hoff and Niu, 2012; Fox and Dunson, 2016, etc.), where the covariance of the multivariate regression errors are allowed to vary flexibly with precisely measured and possibly multivariate predictors.
+In such problems, the dimension of the regression errors is unrelated to the dimension of the predictors and different components of the regression errors are assumed to be equally influenced by different components of the predictors.
+In multivariate deconvolution problems, in contrast, the dimension of $\bU_{ij}$ is exactly the same as the dimension of $\bX_{i}$, the $\ell\th$ component $U_{ij\ell}$ being the measurement error associated exclusively with $X_{i\ell}$.
+See Figure \ref{fig: graphical models}.
+While different components of $\bU_{ij}$ may be correlated, this exclusive association between $U_{ij\ell}$ and $X_{i\ell}$ implies that the dependence of $U_{ij\ell}$ on $\bX_{i}$ should be explained primarily through $X_{i\ell}$.
+Figure \ref{fig: mvt EATS data results VFn}, for instance, suggests strong conditional heteroscedasticity patterns and it is plausible to assume that this conditional variability in $U_{ij\ell}$ can be explained mostly through $X_{i\ell}$ only.